 7. Play Ball.

 It was Opening Day for Major League Baseball last week so let the ball games begin.
 To get your baseball fix, organize a softball game with all of the families in your neighborhood.
 Take the kids to see a baseball game.
 Even though we love Wrigley Field and the Cubs, MLB games can be kind of pricey so we like to take the kids to see the local minor league teams.
 They are usually much more family-friendly with extra activities for the kids.
 Or, watch your local high school teams play for free.
 If you live in the Midwest, take a weekend trip to Dyersville, IA to see the Field of Dreams.
 We watched the movie and then took a road trip.
 It was a lot of fun.
-If you have a kid who’s a total fan, check out these Baseball Party ideas or grab a Baseball Action Figure Set and Game to play indoors when it’s raining.

 8. Build a Fairy House or Troll Cave